 4 African environmental crisis narratives: Schemes, technology and development, 1904–1960

 PART 2.
-EXPERIMENTAL AND SOCIAL SCIENCE RESEARCH
+ECOLOGICAL AND SOCIAL RESEARCH

 5 Experimental science and development: A re-evaluation of the Environmental crisis hypothesis, 1939–1960